Home > Cantilever Racks

 Arm Capacity

 The example to the right shows each load weighs 6,000 lbs. and that each load is supported by three arms.
-Dividing the number of arms (3) into the the load weight (6,000 lbs.) determines the minimum arm capacity (2,000 lbs.).
+Dividing the number of arms (3) into the load weight (6,000 lbs.) determines the minimum arm capacity (2,000 lbs.).

 Upright Capacity

-To determine the capacity of each upright, multiply the number of arms per upright (on double sided uprights make sure you count the arms on both sides) by the capacity required per arm.
+To determine the capacity of each upright, multiply the number of arms per upright (on double-sided uprights make sure you count the arms on both sides) by the capacity required per arm.

 The example to the right shows (4) arms per upright and each arm has a 2,000 lbs. capacity.
 Multiplying the 4 arms x 2,000 lbs. capacity per arm = 8,000 lbs minimum required upright capacity.